AdobeDocs/commerce-learn.en/help/merchant/introduction/1-6-role-scopes.md

 activity: use
 ---

-# Unit 1.6: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - Role scopes and permissions

-In this unit:
+In this video:

 - Role scopes (Adobe Commerce only)